zemCool/flappybird/README.md

 # flappybird

-A simplified version of a popular game called <<Flappy Bird>> that everyone can kill some time playing this game.
+A simplified version of a popular game called "Flappy Bird" that everyone can kill some time playing this game.

 Done by:
 Syrgak  Abdurakhmanov